expfactory/experiments/README.md

 The application [recipes](docs/_recipes) folder is set up to build recipes that contain all experiments with a particular tag (meaning the markdown file in the `_library`) folder has some term under `tags` in the header.
 If you have a particular set of experiments with a common tag that you want a recipe automatically generated for, add a new file here.

 ### Custom Container Recipe
-If you've generated your own custom recipe and want to contribute, we recommend you and want to share, please add your recipe here.
+If you've generated your own custom recipe and want to share, we recommend you have the container automatically built on [Singularity Hub](https://www.singularity-hub.org).
+That way, anyone can pull your container on demand.

-For both of these contributions, we are still writing the documentation.
-Contributing an experiment comes down to a single markdown file in this repository.
-In the meantime, see our [documentation](https://expfactory.github.io/expfactory) in progress.
+For details about all of these kinds of contributions, please see our complete [documentation](https://expfactory.github.io/expfactory).
 Thanks for stopping by!